RetroMusicPlayer/RetroMusicPlayer/README.md

 ## ❓ FAQ
 Please read the FAQ [here](https://retromusic.app/faq.html)

-In any case, you find or notice any bugs please report them by creating an issue or by contacting us in the [Telegram help & feedback group](https://t.me/retromusicapp).
+In any case, if you find or notice any bugs please report them by creating an issue or by contacting us in the [Telegram help & feedback group](https://t.me/retromusicapp).
 If you have any feature suggestions, please create an issue with detailed information or by contacting us in the [Telegram suggestions group](https://t.me/retro_music_suggestion).

 ## 🔗 Social links